This game is about optimizing the moves and informations given in order to win (as fast as possible).

 You usually want to lock your pair or trio in one of the extremity.
 Usually the tile you didn't move, or if you did an unrelated move, the closer to the action, except if it's confusing.
 Usually, a locking of an outside extremity mean you got a trio.
 If you got a pair, and a third tile of that color which is one away of that pair, you usually want to lock the solo tile if the color of the hint is known.
 If it isn't, that can be confusing, so use at your own risk.
 Since that hint is really weird, that give extra informations to the other player.
 In the worst case if he add another identical color in the following turn, you will just have to fill the gap later with one of the two tiles of your pair.

 If you fully optimise, you want to lock a tile at the best position.
 But, you can use the position of the hint to convey extra information.
 If you got access to a green/red hint, and have 2 red and 1 green, you want to first lock your two reds, but give a place to put a card next to it, which would touch both your pair of red, and your green.
 That way, whatever card your teammate put next to it, it will be good.
 So, if you don't respect the previous rule, that for me mean you are in this specific case.
 And so depending of the move and position of lock done by the you, the other player can deduce differents things.
+Furthermore, if you lock an already globally known tile, that should tell the others players you got one of the other colors nearby.

 +5 per hint not drawn / +2 per hint not played / +1 per correct hint / -1 per incorrect hint So, if you think the game will end soon, you want to play hints instead of drawing them to maximise points.
 And so drawing while having at least one hint available mean you don't want the other player to declare.
 (Using an hint does not said the opposite though.)